ConConRob/webdb-i-challenge/queries.md

 GROUP BY City

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.

+DELETE FROM Customers WHERE customerID in (
+SELECT customers.CustomerID FROM Customers
+LEFT JOIN orders
+ON Orders.customerID = customers.customerID
+WHERE Orders.orderID is null
+)